stokpop/event-scheduler/README.md

 # event-scheduler

-Add this java library to your project to easily generate events.
+Add this java library to your project to generate timed events.

+For instance during a performance test to dynamically increase response times over time.

 # usage